liquidctl/liquidctl/README.md

 ```

 liquidctl is also available in some non-official/community-based repositories,
 as well as, at older versions, for more distributions.
-The [Repology] page
+[Repology] shows more
-shows more information about the packaging status in various distributions.
+information about the packaging status in various distributions.

 [Repology]: https://repology.org/project/liquidctl/versions